Chesapeake Bay Retriever as a Therapy Dog

 Maintaining a Chesapeake Bay Retriever involved in therapy requires attention to their physical and emotional wellbeing.

-• Diet and Exercise: A balanced diet and regular exercise regimen are vital to manage their energy levels and support overall health.
+- Diet and Exercise: A balanced diet and regular exercise regimen are vital.
+These help manage their energy levels and support overall health.

 Training and Certification Readiness

-Chesapeake Bay Retrievers are highly trainable due to their intelligence and eagerness to please, essential traits for therapy dog training and certification.
+Chesapeake Bay Retrievers are highly trainable due to their intelligence and eagerness to please.
+These traits are essential for therapy dog training and certification.

 Learning Style and Responsiveness